Investors Bank

 Investors Bank was a publicly traded, full-service bank that was based in Short Hills, New Jersey, USA.
 The bank operated over 150 branches across New Jersey and New York.

-In February 2023, Investors Bank merged with Citizens Financial Group.
+The bank operated from 1926 until 2022 as an independent entity, then was purchased by Citizens Financial Group.
+Investors Bank continued to operate as a subsidiary of Citizens while the company worked to merge the operations of the two banks into one; this was completed on February 28, 2023, when all Investors Bank branches were rebranded as Citizens Bank.

 History

 In 1926, the bank was incorporated as the Washington Rock Building and Loan Association.
 Sixteen years later, its name changed to Investors Savings and Loan Association.
 Through mergers, acquisitions, and internal expansion, the bank grew and eventually changed its name to Investors Savings Bank.

 In 1997, Investors changed from a New Jersey-chartered mutual savings bank to a New Jersey-chartered stock savings bank, and reorganized as a two-tiered holding company.
 The bank became a wholly owned subsidiary of Investors Bancorp, Inc., a Delaware-chartered, mid-tier stock holding company, and Investors Bancorp Inc. became a wholly owned subsidiary of Investors Bancorp MHC.

 In 2005, Investors Bancorp Inc. became a partially public company, trading common stock on the NASDAQ.
 In 2011, the bank rebranded itself and changed its name to Investors Bank.
 On May 8, 2014, Investors Bancorp became a fully public company.

 Investors Bank was acquired by Citizens Financial Group in 2022.
-By February 28, 2023, all Investors locations became part of the Citizens network.
+By February 28, 2023, all Investors locations were rebranded as Citizens Bank.